avweije/chessr/PRD.md

 - replace api calls for exclude/autoplay with /details api call

+- do we need to add the initial position for white as a repertoire record? if we dont, we cant add it as a focused move.. the notes and flag are on the opponents position..

 # Logger class

 - logger class, default only logs for current page JS?